 - Pick timeless pieces of furniture that will serve you for years to come.

-- Choose colours of neutral tones that will be fitting for the early age (more on that below).
+- Choose colors of neutral tones that will be fitting for the early age (more on that below).

 - As your child grows, you’ll only need to change the bed and slightly re-scale some of the furniture.